-Delivery of a range of training opportunities to support the development of individuals interested in pursuing research, as well as to upskill the wider workforce.
+• Delivery of a range of training opportunities to support the development of individuals interested in pursuing research, as well as to upskill the wider workforce.

-In addition to the strategic priorities identified above, there are a number of other areas of activity that are essential to the Trust achieving its Research and Innovation ambitions both in the short and long term.
+In addition to the strategic priorities identified above, there are a number of other areas of activity Work with experts in data, Computer Science that are essential to the Trust achieving its Research and Innovation ambitions both in the short and long term.
 Areas to grow are detailed in the next section.